SciAps/DART-SD410-manifest/README.md

 11. Under "Mouse & Keyboard", make sure *Don't optimize for games* is selected
 12. Close the "Configuration" window and click *Continue*
 13. Once Ubuntu is up and running, install Parallels Tools by clicking on the yellow icon in the top-right corner of the Ubuntu VM window
+14. IMPORTANT - After installation is complete, you will be on kernel 4.4.0-31-generic -- DO NOT UPGRADE, 4.4.0-143 is not supported by Parallels Tools yet!

 ### Download Packages
 ```bash